Sharing files on Hummel-2

 module display site/hummel2 | grep setenv

-Of course files can directly be created in
+Of course files can also directly be created in

 $BEEGFS_GROUPNAME